Huizhou, Anhui: Geography

 Huizhou is a mountainous region in the south of Anhui province.
 Huizhou is also well known for the scenic Huangshan Mountains, which the modern-day city is named after.

 Economy

 Since the Ming dynasty, the merchants of Huizhou, collectively known in Chinese as Huishang (徽商; pinyin: Huīshāng), were renowned for their economic prowess.
 During the Ming and Qing dynasties, they formed a formidable political force both regionally and nationally.

 After the Taiping Rebellion, Huizhou merchants became less prominent as the war disrupted trade in inland China.

 Culture

-Huizhou has its own distinct culture as well as spoken Chinese form, known as Huizhou and recognized as one of the main subdivisions of spoken Chinese.
+Huizhou has its own distinct culture as well as spoken dialect known as Huizhou Chinese and recognized as one of the main subdivisions of spoken Chinese.
 Peking opera, which arose in the 18th century, has its origins in a local opera form from Huizhou.

 Hui cuisine, which is known for its extensive use of wild herbs, is one of the eight main Chinese cuisines.